 So my #1 tip for changing your marketing approach in 2020 is to get REAL.
 Showcase you and your employees.
 Don’t hide behind the computer.
 Relationships are the foundation of every business.
 And it’s really hard to build relationships when your brand is stale and no one knows who the people behind the business really are or what they stand for.

-I think a big one for our team is to do far fewer things, but execute on each thing in far greater style.
+I think a big one for our team is to do far fewer things but execute on each thing in a far greater style.

 Basically following the old, “If it’s worth doing, it’s worth doing well” adage.

 So not trying to be everywhere on every single channel, but giving the few channels and side projects we do decide on as much attention as they truly deserve.

 Get rid of the strategies which don’t work and stick with the ones that work.

 Every marketing plan starts with reviewing what worked in 2019 and how well did you reach those goals.